 I have been fortunate enough to have had many wonderful equine partners at Fox Run Farm.
 My Dominique was a little 3rd level Rhineland warmblood with a tremendous amount of talent and the personality of a comedian.
 Rickey was an Intermediate level event horse, an Australian Thoroughbred who moved like an FEI dressage horse and who I imported from Australia.
 Quincy, my faithful school horse whom I owned for 20 years, was a legendary teacher whom everyone adored.
 Max, a 17 hand Thoroughbred, my retired dressage horse, was the darling of the barn as a school horse due to his kind heart and patient personality.
 Bonwell, a retired race horse, was a comedian who stole everyone's heart.
+Now we have our resident comic, Curly, son of Curlin, who is a retired pony horse and everyone's favorite.
 And there have been countless others who have touched the hearts of myself and my students at Fox Run Farm.

 Throughout the years, I have learned so much from so many others and from all types and levels of horses.
 Although the horse world is filled with hard work, long hours, disappointment, heartache, falls and large doses of humble pie, it has also offered a life-time of friendships, equine love affairs, heart stopping moments, thrills, beautiful people and horses and experiences that cannot be fully or adequately described or explained.
 Watching the light bulb go on in a student's head, flying over a fence that you once thought impossible, feeling the wonder of piaffe or passage, hearing your horses nicker at you when you walk in the barn and sharing quiet moments with friends - equine and human - well, only a horse person would understand.

 I also retired from the Kentucky Department of Juvenile Justice after nearly 30 years of working with delinquent kids and their families.
-It was a privilege to work with these kids and I miss them dearly.
-However, I continue to stay busy with the farm and my retail store - The Fox's Den Gallery & Gifts.
-I am also an independent retailer for LuLaRoe clothing.
-In the spare time I don't seem to have , I love to spend time with my Australian Shepherd, Roo and Australian Terrier, Ozzie.
+It was a privilege to work with these kids and I miss them.
+However, I continue to stay busy with the farm, teaching and our Australian Terrier, Ozzie.